Amitabh-DevOps/dev-gemini-clone/README.md

 # To create EKS Cluster using Terraform:

-- Go to [teTerraform-EKS-Deploymentxt](Terraform-EKS-Deployment) dir and comeback after EKS Cluster creation and follow next steps
+- Go to [Terraform-EKS-Deploymentxt](Terraform-EKS-Deployment) dir and comeback after EKS Cluster creation and follow next steps

 ---